121st Annual Meeting

 10:00 am to 10:15 am - Break

-10:15 to 11:45 am Keynote Speakers: John Gross, President of John E. Gross Consulting, Inc. and Tim Strelitz, President of CMX Metals - Copper (Title TBD)
+10:15 to 11:45 am Keynote Speakers: John Gross, President of John E. Gross Consulting, Inc. and Tim Strelitz, President of CMX Metals - Discussion About Copper

 11:45 am to 1:30 pm - Lunch (on your own)